I Found a Fossil on the Beach and Wondered

 They live in communities attached to objects by a muscular foot called a pedicle.
 They strain water in and out of their shells filtering microorganisms with their lophophores, a crown of tentacles.

 When observing one of the fossils, each coral hexagon structure, visible to the eye, held a single animal which opened a mouth to expose tentacles.
 The tentacles took in food and were also used to sting any organism or other corallite that came too close.
 Calcite, silica and other minerals replaced the original corallite exoskeleton.
 The last photo example above demonstrates Lake Michigan's natural polishing process from the wind, wave and sand movement.

 If you lived on Northern Michigan, you would come across these quite often.
 For us living in the Southwestern Michigan we find them occasionally on the lakeshore.
-Favosite is an extinct order of coral called tabulate corals also formed reefs and lived in warm shallow waters during the same period as the Petoskey Stone corals.
+Favosite is an extinct order of coral called tabulate corals which also formed reefs and lived in warm shallow waters during the same period as the Petoskey Stone corals.
 They were the favosite corals.
 The tabulae (horizontal internal layers) were built outward as the organism grew.
 These layers can clearly be seen in the photo above.The walls between each corallite (cup housing the individual animal polyp) are pierced by pores known as mural pores which allowed transfer of nutrients between polyps.
-The favosites can also be identified by the honeycomb pattern on the exterior of their fossilized remains.
+The favosites can be identified by the honeycomb pattern on the exterior of their fossilized remains.

 About Horn Corals